Microsoft Customer Insights

 1. Define the fields to include in the export.
 You can include all attributes of the user profile data model including custom fields and consents.

-2. Choose the Encoding standard for your JSON file.
+2. Choose the Encoding standard for your JSONL file.
 This is either UTF-8 or ISO-8859-1.

 All fields of the user profile data model will be exported, including consents and custom_fields.